Consequences of Adderall Abuse

 - Addiction: The tolerance that the brain shows to the effects of continued high-dose Adderall usage is an essential component to triggering addiction.
 Addiction involves the loss of control over one’s drug use, intense cravings for the drug, and continued use of the drug despite negative consequences.
 Mental health professionals refer to Adderall addiction as a severe form of stimulant use disorder.
-The criteria for this type of disorder can be found here.

 Many of these conditions can be reversed by stopping Adderall usage, though some of them result in permanent damage or even death.
-An Adderall addiction treatment center can provide you with the guidance and medical attention to properly address your underlying issues and provide you with the treatment you need in a safe environment to fully recovery and best address your diagnoses in a healthy way.
+An Adderall addiction treatment center can provide you with the guidance and medical attention to properly address your underlying issues and provide you with the treatment you need in a safe environment to fully recover and best address your diagnoses in a healthy way.
 It is very important, however, to note that regular prescribed usage of Adderall for the treatment of ADHD or narcolepsy is usually safe and does not usually result in significant medical or psychiatric consequences; in fact, research shows that the risk of consequences like developing a substance use disorder from untreated ADHD is higher than the risks of regular prescribed Adderall usage.

 If you believe that you or a loved one are abusing—or are addicted to—Adderall, please contact one of our caring advisors today for more information about how we can help.